Why buy a vibrator instead of a medical dilator?

 Increases sensation

 Using a vibrator can increase sensation in the affected area, which may have diminished following surgical or medical intervention or drug therapy.
-The gentle vibrations can stimulate the numerous nerve endings in the clitoris and vagina, creating waves of pleasure, thus enabling the woman to recognise pleasurable sensations rather than experiencing pain or discomfort.
+The gentle vibrations can stimulate the numerous nerve endings in the clitoris and vagina, creating waves of pleasure, thus enabling you to recognise pleasurable sensations rather than experiencing pain or discomfort.

 Jo Divine Health Brochure